 4. Mix coral with grey for a vintage bathroom paint idea

 Pink continues its surge in popularity, making its way from traditional bedrooms for girls to living spaces in the last few years, and now for painting bathrooms.
 How to get the right shade of pink?
 For vintage style bathrooms like this one, picking a strong bathroom paint colour like a coral tone and matching it with a muddy green-grey creates a look that's both bold and easy to live with.
 Want to see more pink bathrooms?
 Keep reading down... (or check out our whole feature on pink room design ideas).

 5. Choose a grey white for a warm finish

 Whether your bathroom lacks natural daylight, is tiny and needs a space-enhancing paint colour – or you just love white walls – painting bathrooms totally white is an easy win.
 You can buy a bathroom paint that's practical, without worry about your colour choice, and be safe in the knowledge that it'll last for years.
 Then, all you need to do is invest in gorgeous-looking bathroom storage and accessories to brighten your space.

-If yours is a contemporary bathroom and you're a big fan of bright, bold feature walls, why not embrace the trend for a yellow bathroom paint?
+If yours is a contemporary bathroom and you're a big fan of bright, bold feature walls, why not embrace the trend for yellow bathroom paint ideas?
 Keep it to just one wall or go all out and paint the entire room, bath included if you fancy!